 According to a report on Which?, as much as 70% of the overall cost of installing a new bathroom can be eradicated by opting for a Do It Yourself option.
 The downside to this strategy is that without the appropriate skills or expertise you could find yourself in hot water.

 Plumbers go through thorough training in order to be able to work on bathrooms and even something as small as leaking pipes can cause a large amount of damage if unnoticed or left untreated.
 The best option may therefore be to make the important decisions regarding what fixtures and fittings to include but leave it up to the professionals to install them for you.

 When it comes to fixtures, the size of your bathroom will ultimately determine what sort of units you can have.
 If your room is small then compact cloakroom furniture is probably best whilst those with larger spaces benefit from greater choice.

 Of course it’s not only the dimensions which you need to consider but also the type and style of your chosen appliances.
 Baths, basins, showers and toilets all come in various styles and here are the main options which you should consider.

-The Yale freestanding bath will certainly take centre stage in your bathroom
+The Tate freestanding bath will certainly take centre stage in your bathroom

-Basin: Your main options are between pedestal basins and counter top basins.
-The former is the more traditional of the two while the latter creates a strong centre piece with the addition of a vanity unit with the aesthetic appeal of a modern design.
+Your main options are between pedestal basins and counter top basins.
+The former is the more traditional of the two while the latter creates a strong centrepiece with the addition of a vanity unit with the aesthetic appeal of a modern design.

 A bath shower mixer (or combination tap) is perfect for those who don’t have the space to accommodate a separate shower enclosure and are exceptionally cost-effective as they don’t require additional plumbing work.
 Electric and power showers are considered the most powerful but may not be suitable for every home.
 Power showers need the water supply to come from both the hot water cylinder and the cold reservoir and cannot be used in conjunction with combination boilers, for example.